honglebs/honglebs/README.md

 ![til](assets/rainbow-line.gif)

-Hello world! 🌎 I’m **Hong Le** (she/her), a dreamer disguised as a coder, blending creativity, logic, and just a touch of madness to turn ideas into reality (and bugs into... smaller bugs?).
+Hello world! 🌎 I'm **Hong Le** (she/her), a dreamer disguised as a coder, blending creativity, logic, and just a touch of madness to turn ideas into reality (and bugs into... smaller bugs?).
 I dabble in a bit of everything because sticking to one thing feels way too mainstream.
 Indecisiveness?
-Let’s just call it versatility.
-Whether it’s building slick software, securing cyberspace, or dreaming about soaring through the clouds as a pilot, I tackle challenges with a smile, a bit of sarcasm, and maybe a bad pun or two.
+Let's just call it versatility.
+Whether it's building slick software, securing cyberspace, or dreaming about soaring through the clouds as a pilot, I tackle challenges with a smile, a bit of sarcasm, and maybe a bad pun or two.

-But that’s just one side of me.
+But that's just one side of me.
 The other?
 Well...

 I am a **professional procrastinator**, excelling at doing absolutely nothing in the most spectacular way imaginable.
-Sometimes, I’m an overzealous, impulsive, **megalomaniacal** human convinced of my own greatness — other times, just your average **existential crisis in a hoodie**.
+Sometimes, I'm an overzealous, impulsive, **megalomaniacal** human convinced of my own greatness — other times, just your average **existential crisis in a hoodie**.

 Long ago, I was the metaphysical embodiment of **rainbows and happiness**, an unseen spirit drifting through the winds.
 That was until I got captured by humans, grounded to reality, and tasked with making people laugh and smile.
 Fun fact: those same laughs and smiles are now powering a mega mech that will _probably_ obliterate Earth someday.
 But for now, yay! **Rainbows!!** 🌈

 As a part-time **sky-gazer** and a full-time **creative chaos engineer**, I wield my keyboard and over-caffeinated imagination to bring wild ideas to life.
-If you're into **tech**, **anarchy**, or **bad puns**, we’re probably going to get along just fine.
-Let’s connect and make something awesome together! 🚀
+If you're into **tech**, **anarchy**, or **bad puns**, we're probably going to get along just fine.
+Let's connect and make something awesome together! 🚀

 ![til](assets/rainbow-line.gif)
 ---